Software-Engineering-BBSRC-Group-6/PK_modelling/README.md

 # Installation

-The project can be installed via pip: pip install pkproject-8 CHECK To exeute the file, navigate to the root directory of the pk_modelling folder in terminal and enter the following: python -m pk_model_main_pipeline.py
+The project can be installed via pip: pip install oxbiodtp-7-PK-modelling To exeute the file, navigate to the root directory of the pk_modelling folder in terminal and enter the following: python -m pk_model_main_pipeline.py